elchivo1250/ndc-api/README.md

 These columns have incredibly long strings, and their inclusion makes the current csv parsing library freak out about heap size and die a terrible death.
 This will be addressed in future versions.

 The data is contained in ./app/data/

+Access the API explorer at https://host:port/explorer

+The default port for loopback is 3001.